 What to watch for

 The used car dealer offers several advantages.
-The principal one being that they are legally bound to offer a 30-day guarantee on the transmission and motor.
+The principal one is that they are legally bound to offer a 30-day guarantee on the transmission and motor.
 While a good mechanic will more than likely be able to steer you away from a real lemon, this guarantee is nice to have.
 Another advantage is that they can offer you financing on the cars they sell.
 And they’ll take your car as a trade-in, saving you the hassle of selling it.
-Although you will be able to sell your old car for a better price privately.

-There are 2 scenarios where buying a car in Costa Rica from an individual could be better.
-One case would be buying a 1-owner car from someone who you know is very meticulous about the care and maintenance of their vehicles.
-Another case may be from someone who is leaving the country and who is desperate to sell the car at any price before they go.
-If you find a car that is well below market value advertised, be very careful to ascertain why the price is so low.
-Because normally there is a reason: “if it’s too good to be true…”
+There are 2 scenarios where buying a car locally from an individual could be better.
+One case would be buying a 1-owner car from someone you know who is very meticulous about the care and maintenance of their vehicles.
+Another case may be someone leaving the country and desperate to sell the car at any price before they go.
+If you find a car well below the market value advertised, be very careful to ascertain why the price is so low.
+Because normally there is a reason: “If it’s too good to be true…”

 Cars to buy – What Makes and models are the best for Costa Rica